birukbelihu/TimeServer/README.md

 pytest test_server.py
 ```

-To Run In Docker Container Follow This Steps.
+To Run TimeServer In The Docker Container Follow This Steps.

 Build Docker Image